 I jokingly once said of myself that I'm not as nice as I seem, but nicer than most.
-Except, it really plays out that way sometimes.
-Frankly, if you're not sure about me, then you're on the right track.
-And I certainly don't mean that in any self-deprecating way.
+Equally possible is the obverse of that statement (but only some days).
+If you're not sure about me, then you're on the right track.
+I know that I can come off as aloof, but know that I try not to.

-I find that I'm not often one to linger long on extremes.
-I have an innate, though albeit unnecessarily convoluted, system of balancing things out.
+I find that I'm not often one to linger long on extremes (the trend continues).
+I have an innate, albeit unnecessarily convoluted, system of balancing things out.
 Can I explain it better than that right now?

 Sometimes I forget things that I've said and replace them with others.
-Sometimes my memory is blindingly accurate to the fussiest detail.
-I'm figuring out how to choose between the two.
+Yet sometimes my memory is blindingly accurate to the fussiest detail.
+I'm just the ball between those two paddles.
 My occasional inconsistency is balanced by my innate love of repetition in anything.
 Honestly, sometimes I'm squinting so hard at the little bits that I fail to notice what the hell it is I'm looking at.

 I quit smoking in 2012, May-ish.
-As of Sept.
-2013, I am still cigarette free.
+As of July 2014, I am still cigarette free.
 I like it.
 I feel like my sense of smell is still recovering.
 And at any rate, I really dislike second-hand smoke getting into my head space, which always made for my being a fussy smoker.
+That person.

 Certain clipped words frustrate me, but I regularly acronym things.
 Chicago-style pizza and hot dogs trump other-style pizza and hot dogs, but I'll think it's cute if you believe otherwise.
 I can sometimes recite "The Love Song of J. Alfred Prufrock" from memory, though the middle gets a little rough.